Lainsitzniederung in Gmünd

 Popis

-Since 2018, water buffalo have been maintaining the wet meadows by controlling woody plants, stinging nettles and balsam.
-The grazing project is the first of its kind in an Austrian nature reserve.
-The impressive animals can be observed from the viewing platforms along the Lainsitz from May to October.
+The water buffalo have been keeping the grass and wild growth in check since 2018, a unique grazing project in Austrian nature reserves.
+The impressive animals can be observed from the viewing platforms on the Lainsitz from May to October.